 If you wish to sightsee in the city on a rickshaw, it is better that you book a tour through a reputable tour company and save yourself from the haggling.

 These street hawkers are always seen carrying coconuts around on foot and targeting tourists by offering them a chance for a photoshoot while balancing the coconut baskets on their shoulders.
 If you get tempted for a photo opportunity, you take the bait.
 While your friend is busily taking snaps of pictures of you and you are too busy trying to balance the baskets on your shoulder, the hawker takes a knife and pops open the coconut(s) and charges you 150,000 VND ($ 7) for one.
 The more time he has to chop the coconuts before you stop him, the more you will be guilty of paying.
 He is usually able to cut 4 coconuts before you realize you are “forced” to buy them because he has already opened them.

 Refer to our blog on "3 tips on how to avoid taxi scam"

 For a solo traveler, this might be the cheaper option to get to places compared to a taxi.
 You always agree on a minimum price before hopping on a motorbike, such as 50,000 VND.
 Once you have arrived, you are shocked to learn that the original price agreed upon was 500,000 VND and that you were the one who heard it wrong.

 Don’t trust and hop on any motorbike taxi on the streets.
-Vietnam now has GrabBike and Uber-Moto services, and you can easily download the apps and order a motorcycle taxi.
+Vietnam now has GrabBike and other technology motorbike taxi services, and you can easily download the apps and order a motorcycle taxi.